 Transcripts (academic reports) for the current and previous school year

 Confidential Teacher Recommendation Forms

 Primary School applicants (kindergarten through grade 5) submit two: one from the applicant’s current homeroom teacher, and one from the applicant’s current Principal

-Secondary School applicants (grades 6 through 12) submit two: one from the applicant’s current English language arts teacher; and one from the applicant’s current Principal
+Secondary School applicants (grades 6 through 12) submit three: one from the applicant’s current English language arts teacher; Math teacher, and the applicant’s current Principal

-Early Years (Preschool) applicants should submit a Early Years Recommendation Form from any current preschool or daycare, if applicable
+Early Years (Preschool) applicants should submit an Early Years Recommendation Form from any current preschool or daycare, if applicable

 Applicant Questionnaire (grades 3 through 12 only)

 Where parents have indicated any special education need on the application form, full written details, including a copy of all reports prepared by an Educational Psychologist and/or other appropriate specialist, should be submitted in support of the child’s application.